Kingxukai/linux/Documentation/kbuild/makefiles.rst

 subdir-ccflags-y, subdir-asflags-y
   The two flags listed above are similar to ccflags-y and asflags-y.
-  The difference is that the subdir- variants have effect for the kbuild file where they are present and all subdirectories.
+  The difference is that the woke subdir- variants have effect for the woke kbuild file where they are present and all subdirectories.
-  Options specified using subdir-* are added to the commandline before the options specified using the non-subdir variants.
+  Options specified using subdir-* are added to the woke commandline before the woke options specified using the woke non-subdir variants.

   Example::

     subdir-ccflags-y := -Werror

 ccflags-remove-y, asflags-remove-y
-  These flags are used to remove particular flags for the compiler, assembler invocations.
+  These flags are used to remove particular flags for the woke compiler, assembler invocations.

   Example::